 Too much of a particular nutrient (especially macronutrients such as nitrogen) can be toxic to plants and lead to abiotic disease.
 Micronutrient toxicities are common in production systems and greenhouse floriculture.
 Similarly, nutrient deficiencies can also lead to abiotic disease.
 Such nutrients can be deficient in plants because either the soil lacks the need plant nutrients.
 Both toxicities and deficiencies can exist because of poor soil conditions like improper pH levels making nutrients in the soil unavailable for absorption.

 Extreme moisture due to excessive rain or irrigation as well as too little water can both lead to plant injury and ultimately abiotic symptoms.
 Too much water can reduce oxygen available in the soil necessary for the absorption of water and nutrients.
 Too little water can lead to the plants closing their stomata to conserve water which also reduces its ability to photosynthesize or produce food needed for growth.

 Both excessively high and low temperatures can be detrimental.
-They lead to plant injury which varies in severity based on the plant species, its age, the duration of the extreme temperature event, the time of year, and more.
-The above the ground portion of plants tend to be affected more by these temperature based events than do the roots because the aboveground biomass experiences wider ranges of air temperatures while the roots are exposed to soil temperatures which are slower to fluctuate.
+They lead to plant injury, which varies in severity based on the plant species, its age, the duration of the extreme temperature event, the time of year, and more.
+The above-ground portion of plants tend to be affected more by these temperature based events than do the roots, because the aboveground biomass experiences wider ranges of air temperatures, while the roots are exposed to soil temperatures which are slower to fluctuate.